OChiMal2u/pybroker-sma-atr/README.md

-Pybroker
+Prject Pybroker :

-Compare with holding spot and trading system by using indicator SMA14
+Comparing with holding spot and trading system by using indicator SMA14 and ATR100

+Project Alert on telegram :

+Searching interested coin with RSI divergence and STO divergence in 4 days for finding the right moment